Anupam2570632/Learnify/README.md

 Welcome to Learnify, your go-to platform for revolutionizing the way educational institutions, tutors, and students interact.

+## Concept
+Learnify serves as a centralized hub where educational institutions, tutors, and students can seamlessly interact and collaborate.
+It provides a user-friendly environment that enhances the learning experience through intuitive features and comprehensive tools.

+## Problems Solved
+-  Fragmented Educational Interactions

+- Complex Class Management

+- Limited Teacher Engagement

 ## Admin Credentials

 - **Username:** admin2@learn.com